 8. Discussion of Appeal #2019-2 at Lots 1 to 4 Block 3 Bay View Beach Subdivision, San Marino Trail - seeking a rear yard setback variance from 35’ to 16’

 Graber summarized the variance request.
 Barr explained the rules and procedures for variance requests.
 Barr called for comments in favor of the request.
 Ryan Hill DLH Builders - builder for applicant spoke.
 He stated the project is located in a critical dune and wetland area resulting in an additional 50’ push back of the setback derived from Bayview Drive.
 Bayview Drive traverses this property and is an abandoned, not vacated road from which the setbacks are derived/established.
-DEQ permit is pending - DEQ wants land use permit but is processing due to variance request.
+DEQ permit is pending - DEQ wants land use permit but is holding off due to variance request.
 He sees no issues from DEQ in obtaining the permit.
 He has obtained the Soil erosion permit.
 Septic approval is ready to go, they are not drilling under a road; all pipe and trench.
 Hill explained the difference between abandoned and vacated as it relates to Bayview Drive.
 Abandoned means the road is no longer used but still shows as a road on the county roster.
 Vacated means the formal process has occurred to remove the road existence both physically (by abandonment agreement with all affected landowners) and from the books as a county owned road.
 Hill explained that during the purchase of the land in 2018 the prospective buyers (and now current land owners) were informed by their real estate agent that the critical dunes and wetlands would not affect setbacks.
 This turned out not to be true and the landowner was unaware this information was false until after purchasing the land and beginning this project.
 Barr called for questions from the zba.
 Members asked questions regarding critical dune, wetlands and DEQ. - All answers were part of the above information.
 Barr asked for any comments from the public.
 Charlene Handelman 1701 San Marino Trail (neighbor of applicant) spoke of concerns regarding drainage toward her property.
 She is concerned with the applicant being aware of the challenges to building on his property, drainage and location of construction equipment.
 Barr asked for rebuttal and or comments from the applicant.
 Hill stated that drainage is a huge concern for the landowner, as is good solid access in and out.
 He reviewed the drainage plan and showed Handelman where the drain tile will be placed and where water will be diverted.
 He also stated that this will be overseen by Antrim County Soil Erosion and guarantees it to be a huge improvement for both properties from where it is now.
 Upon project completion Hill said the road and access will be restored.
 Barr called for any further comments from ZBA members or public and nothing further was offered.
 Motion made by Barr to close the public hearing and go into deliberation; motion seconded by Cook; Barr called for any further discussion and conducted a roll call vote; passing 5/0

 Barr began deliberations by asking members for their comments.
 The members deliberated and discussed the project and assembled the following findings of fact.